-Essential ingredients for coaching require a willingness to be open, reflective and honest with the coach and oneself.
-Coaching can be recommended by line managers such as Directors, Deputy Directors of Education and Headteachers.
+Essential ingredients for coaching require a willingness to be open, reflective, and honest, with the coach and with oneself.
+Coaching can be recommended by leaders such as Directors, Deputy Directors of Education and Headteachers through line management meetings.

 Headteachers can arrange coaching for themselves and for their team.
 It is the usual protocol for anyone in a school to go through their line management structure to arrange coaching.